MinliLiao/CC25-AE/README.md

 Collected results should show slowdown with trend similar to figure 8 in our paper, though the numbers are unlikely to match exactly due to experimental variance.

 ## Modifications and Extensions

+Our changes described in our paper can be seen in the commit logs, with each relevant commit performed on Nov 11 2024.
+As with the original nZDC, these are mostly in the file *nZDC-Compiler/LLVM3.7/llvm/lib/Target/AArch64/ZDC-R.cpp*, which was added by the authors of nZDC to their custom LLVM build to implement their pass https://github.com/MPSLab-ASU/nZDC-Compiler.
+The remaining unimplemented suggestions we give in our paper would also mostly be extensions to this file.